spawnfest/yaws_swagger/README.md

     make

-	there is an example application in /examples/yapp_sample_app which you can try out but have to run the above commands first b4 below rebar3 compile
+	there is an example yaws application (yapp) in /examples/yapp_sample_app/ which you can try out but have to run the above commands first b4 below rebar3 compile
     rebar3 shell